josh-works/josh-works.github.io/_posts/2024-06-04-recommended-reading.md

 I lived in Golden 2015-2022.
 Even ran for city council in 2017, then did another round of prodding at the machine, informed mostly by Robert Moses, in 2021, after buying a house there late in 2020.
 Stories are fascinating, here's some specific to Denver, Colorado, and Golden:

 - [Citizen Coors: A Grand Family Saga of Business, Politics, and Beer](https://www.amazon.com/Citizen-Coors-Family-Business-Politics/dp/0060959460)
-- [Hooded Empire: The Ku Klux Klan in Colorado](https://www.goodreads.com/book/show/3101191-hooded-empire) was hard to get, library didn't have a copy, used prospector + interlibrary loan to get it.
+- [Hooded Empire: The Ku Klux Klan in Colorado](https://www.goodreads.com/book/show/3101191-hooded-empire) was hard to finally obtain a copy of, library didn't have a copy, used prospector + interlibrary loan to get it.

 Denver (as did every other municipality ) fully implemented the zoning document outlined in [The Atlanta Zone Plan: Report Outlining a Tentative Zone Plan for Atlanta]({{ site.baseurl  }}{% link _posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md %})